 When: May 7, 2018 · 7:00pm

 245 West 52nd Street, NY, NY

-The 8th Annual August Wilson Monologue Competition will take place on Monday, May 1st at 7:00 PM at the August Wilson Theatre (245 West 52nd Street).
-The event, which is free and open to the public, features high school students from Atlanta, Boston, Chicago, Los Angeles, New York, Pittsburgh, Seattle, Dallas and Greensboro, North Carolina performing monologues by the late, legendary American playwright.
+The 10th Annual August Wilson Monologue Competition will take place on Monday, May 7th at 7:00 PM at the August Wilson Theatre (245 West 52nd Street).
+The event, which is free and open to the public, features high school students from Atlanta, Boston, Buffalo, Chicago, Los Angeles, New Haven, New York, Pittsburgh, Portland, Seattle, Dallas and Greensboro, North Carolina performing monologues by the late, legendary American playwright.

 Founded in 2007, the Annual August Wilson Monologue Competition aims to expose a new generation of creative minds to the life’s work and artistic legacy of this seminal American playwright.
 Program participants in cities across the country encounter Wilson’s ten-play cycle and receive coaching from teaching artists as they prepare their monologues for local, city-wide and national competitions.